vwkd/code-web/Git/Cheat Sheet.md

 - needs to provide description, multi-line possible
 - `-m "Descriptive message“` inline message
 - `-a` commit all changes of already tracked files without need to stage
-- `--amend` add to previous commit instead of new commit, actually creates new commit but references same parent commit, with no pointer pointing to previous commit it will eventually be garbage collected, but if already pushed commit, beware: if already pushed previous commit, will fail to push amended commit because the commit history now diverges
+- `--amend` add to previous commit instead of new commit, creates entirely new commit which references same parent commit, with no pointer pointing to previous commit it will eventually be garbage collected, beware: if already pushed previous commit, will fail to push amended commit because the commit history now diverges, needs to force push ⚠️